Molalla High School

-Molalla High School is a public high school in Molalla, Oregon, United States.
+Molalla High School (MHS) is a public high school in Molalla, Oregon, United States.
 It is one of two high schools in the Molalla River School District.

 History

 Molalla's first school opened in 1856, and the first high-school course began in 1906.
 Molalla High School graduated its first class in 1911.
-The Molalla Union High School building was dedicated in February 1926, and served as the sophomore, junior and senior campus until the 5.6 Richter Scotts Mills earthquake on March 25, 1993, rendered the building unsafe for students.
-The current high school, which previously served as a freshman campus, has since been renovated to incorporate all four years of high school.
+The Molalla Union High School building was dedicated in February 1926, and served as the south campus for grades 9-12 until the 5.6 Richter Scotts Mills earthquake on March 25, 1993, rendered the building unsafe for students.
+The current high school, which previously served as the north campus for grades 9-12, has since been renovated to incorporate all four years of high school.

 Following the Oregon Board of Education's 2012 ban of Native American school mascots (effective July 1, 2017), the Molalla River School District received approval from the Confederated Tribes of Grand Ronde to continue use of the Indians mascot.
 Under the terms of their 2017 agreement, the school's logo was changed to a bear and coyote among mountain trees.
 The agreement also requires that the district adopt the Grand Ronde Tribe's fourth- and eighth- grade history curricula and offer a Native Club for high school students.